bigchaindb/ethereum-integration/poc3/README.md

 ## Additional Information - Running in private ethereum network

-We requested the [oraclize.it](https://www.oraclize.it) team and secured the credentials to beta test their upcoming product [Stargate](https://docs.oraclize.it/#development-tools-ethpm).

-After setting up the stargate, you only need to specify the Stargate connection details in the contract constructor.
+We requested the [Oraclize](https://www.oraclize.it) team to allow us to use [Stargate](https://docs.oraclize.it/#development-tools-future) (beta) for integration with private Ethereum network.
+They helped us with the credentials and setup instructions.
+From there, it was a breeze to setup Stargate and use it just like we use the Oraclize service for public Ethereum network.

 Using `Stargate`, we were successful in running the POC end-to-end on our private ethereum network setup.

-For getting access to the Stargate platform, please connect with the Oraclize team.
+For more details on Stargate and how to use it, please directly [connect with the Oraclize team](mailto:info@oraclize.it).